Quantum simulation of clustered photosynthetic light harvesting in a superconducting quantum circuit: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-Q.A. was supported by National Natural Science Foundation of China under Grant No.~11505007.
-M.H. was supported by the National Natural Science Foundation of China under Grants No.~11647042 and No.~11704281.
-M.J.T. was supported by the China Postdoctoral Science Foundation under Grant No.~2018M631438.
-F.G.D. was supported by the National Natural Science Foundation of China under Grants No.~11674033 and No.~11474026.
+This work was supported by National Natural Science Foundation of China under Grant Nos.
+11674033, 11474026, 11505007, and Beijing Natural Science Foundation under Grant No. 1202017.
+M.H. was supported by the National Natural Science Foundation of China under Grant Nos.
+11647042 and 11704281.
+M.J.T. was supported by the China Postdoctoral Science Foundation under Grant No. 2018M631438.